1942 Willys MB / Ford GPW Jeep

 For Pete's Sake!

-In January of 2020, after 10 months of repair work (and at no small expense to the owners) the Soltis Collection Jeep was finally returned to it's home at the Connecticut Air & Space Center.
+In January of 2020, after 10 months of repair work (and at no small expense to the owners) the Soltis Collection Jeep was finally returned to the Connecticut Air & Space Center.
 While the Jeep is privately owned by Dennis and Christopher, they are very humbled and thankful for being able to share this piece of American history with visitors young and old alike.
 The Jeep now has been given the name: "For Pete's Sake!" in honor of Staff Sergeant Peter J. Soltis.
+In 2022 with the closure of the CASC workshop and storage space in Bldg 6 at the Stratford Army Engine Plant, the Jeep has been relocated back to the Soltis home in Trumbull until display space is available.

 If you or someone you know would like to utilize this historic WWII MB / GPW Jeep for parties, reenactments, weddings, symposiums, ceremonies, parades, or any other kind of event you may have, please contact: